Lesson 4 of 5

 Phase 3: Selling Covered Calls

-Now that you own 100 shares, you enter Phase 3 of the wheel: selling covered calls.
+You own 100 shares now.
+Time to put them to work.
 A covered call means you sell a call option against shares you already own.
-If the stock rises above the call strike at expiration, your shares are "called away" (sold at the strike price).
-If the stock stays below the strike, you keep both the shares and the premium, and you can sell another call.
+If the stock rallies above your call strike, your shares get called away (sold at the strike) and you start the cycle over.
+If the stock stays below, you keep the shares AND the premium, then sell another call.
+Either way, you're generating income while holding the position.

 Covered Call Breakeven